 * Have your garden soil tested for nutrient content.
-We carry affordable soil kits in our Garden Center, and the UNH Cooperative Extension provides soil testing and other services if that suits your needs.
+We carry affordable soil kits in our Garden Store.

 * Prune woody plants while dormant.
 Limit pruning of spring-blooming trees and shrubs to the removal of sucker growth and rubbing or broken branches.
 Spray trees and shrubs with year-round horticultural oil to reduce insect population.